top of page

 Leverage In Trading

-Leverage allows traders to control larger positions with smaller capital, but it amplifies losses just as quickly as gains.
+Forex markets typically move in smaller increments than individual stocks.
+This is why leverage is commonly used.
+Leverage allows traders to control larger positions with smaller capital.
+However, it amplifies losses just as quickly as gains.

 The Fundamental Forces That Drive Currency Markets